HEATH TIGER BEETLE

 The remaining sites have been the focus of considerable conservation effort and as a result, the beetle populations do seem to be stable.
 However, to be confident of the future survival of the population, we need to work to increase the connectivity of the current sites, increase available habitat and help the populations grow.

-One of the key problems facing the conservation of this species is that we do not have up to date information on its distribution.
-The Species Recovery Trust have been working to train volunteers over the last 3 years to identify and survey for the beetles.
+One of the key problems facing the conservation of this species was that we did not have up to date information on its distribution.
+The Species Recovery Trust have been working to train volunteers over the last 5 years to identify and survey for the beetles.

 We have set up a database on which we are collecting the records submitted by volunteers, and sharing these with all other interested conservation organisations.